 - Demonic Possession: To the Wonder Woman of Earth-0, or most of her, anyway.

-- Humans Are the Real Monsters: She couldn't exist without it and it's that very fact the fuels her virtually infinite power.
+- Humans Are the Real Monsters: She couldn't exist without it and it's that very fact that fuels her virtually infinite power.

 - Omnicidal Maniac: Since humanity is the source of murder, Nemesis reasoned that she could only fulfill her purpose by destroying them entirely.